ARMmaster17/HIVEbook/Part1/part_1_an_introduction_to_hive.md

 ## 1.6 Running your first program

 Now that you have at least one slave node on your network, you are ready to run your first program.
 Take a look at your application root.
 If you have a folder called *./samples*, you may proceed.
 Otherwise you will need to copy *sample.hive* from part 3 of this book.

+Once that is complete, go to the console window and type in **run C:\APPLICATION ROOT\samples\sample.hv** and press enter.
+This will run the sample program.
+You should see a continously incrementing number being printed to the console.
+If you type in **hive net** again, you should see that the load for the node has increased to a 1.
+Do not worry if the load is higher than 1, this just means that your node is slower than your master node.
+More information about how the sample program works can be found at the beginning of part 3.